can I feed my angelfish vegetables?

 Magnesium is one of the most essential nutrients for fish.
 It supports a healthy immune system and keeps the muscles functioning properly.

-If you’re wondering how to feed cucumber to angelfish, it’s actually a straightforward process.
-Simply wash the cucumber’s skin and cut it into small chunks that your fish can feast on.
+If you’re wondering how to feed cucumber to angelfish, it’s a straightforward process.
+Wash the cucumber’s skin and cut it into small chunks that your fish can feast on.

 Angelfish won’t eat the seeds, so remove them before putting the cucumber into the tank.
 If you don’t, they’ll become waste matter that could taint the tank’s water conditions.